European spacecraft on way to Jupiter and its icy moons

 Europe provided nine of Juice’s science instruments, with NASA supplying just one.

-If Juice confirms underground oceans conducive to past or present life, Witasse said the next step will be to send drills to penetrate the icy crusts and maybe even a submarine.
+If Juice confirms underground oceans conducive to past or present life, project scientist Olivier Witasse said the next step will be to send drills to penetrate the icy crusts and maybe even a submarine.

 “We have to be creative,” he said.
 “We can still think it’s science fiction, but sometimes the science fiction can join the reality.”